fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 More personally, when I collaborate with teams to help them launch, like Mastra (YC W25) (launched in January 2026, ranked #3 Product of the Day) or Kilo Code (launched in May 2026, ranked #1 Product of the Month), I'm committed to challenging every aspect of the launch plan and supporting on launch days by leveraging my network. [^4][^5]

-> **Flo is a Product Hunt expert and made Mastra 1.0 launch a success.
-We really appreciated his expertise and his reach helped give us a significant kick-start.**
+> **Flo is a Product Hunt expert and made Mastra's 1.0 launch a success.
+We really appreciated his expertise and his reach helped us give a significant kick-start.**
 >
 > -- Alex Booker, Head of Developer Education, Mastra (YC W25)